 Growing up, I always thought that Aunt June was a very angry person.
-She never seemed to like Uncle Joe much, or ever want to forgive him.
+She never seemed to like Uncle Joe much.
 She constantly criticized him.
 They never seemed to spend any quality time together.
 My mom always said that Aunt June was going to leave Uncle Joe as soon as the kids were grown.
-I could never understand why because I thought Uncle Joe was one of the nicest men that ever lived.
+I could never understand why, because I thought Uncle Joe was one of the nicest men that ever lived.
 He was indeed, my favorite Uncle.

 “I’m going to make Joe pay till the day he dies!”

 Aunt June was 55 years old at the time of her divorce.
 She died at the age of 93.
 That means she lived 38 years, remaining stuck in the anger stage.
 She was so full of hatred and rage that she lived every day thinking of ways she could make Uncle Joe pay.